Written by Will Hind

 The reasons why people behave the way they do, and why it is so hard to change those behaviours, have been studied by psychologists for generations.

 It is now understood that people’s behaviours are driven by their beliefs.
-Changing behaviours then requires a change in beliefs, and that is where the problem lies.
+So, changing behaviours require a change in beliefs, and that is where the problem lies.

 Changing beliefs is difficult because of the phenomenon of ‘belief perseverance’ – the concept that people find it easier to maintain their current beliefs than change them.

-In effect, people like certainty, and the process of having to learn and integrate new information, shift long-held opinions and internally revise one’s world view is one that creates uncertainty, and is therefore avoided.
+In effect, people like certainty.
+The process of having to learn and integrate new information, shift long-held opinions and internally revise one’s world view is one that creates uncertainty, and is therefore avoided.

 Healthcare marketeers launching new products, particularly those that require a paradigm shift in current treatment practice, will certainly encounter this barrier.